-Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.
+Welcome to Part 4 of our Website Traffic Blueprint article series, where we show you how to drive new traffic automatically to your website using the WordPress CMS platform.

 So far, we have covered the following in this series:

-In Part One, we explained why using an expertly configured WordPress website is the key to generating automated traffic …
+In Part One of this series, we explain why using an expertly configured WordPress website is the key to automating traffic to your site …

-(With an expertly configured WordPress blog, all you have to do to begin bringing web traffic is publish content regularly!)
+(With an expertly configured WordPress website, all you have to do to automatically begin attracting new web traffic is add new content on a regular basis!)

-In this step, we configure all the settings that affect your website’s ability to generate traffic automatically …
+In this step, we configure all the settings (hosting, internal and external) that affect your website’s ability to generate traffic automatically …

-Depending on which marketing gurus you listen to, you could end up trying to spend an hour every day (or more) posting content on social media in addition to trying to run your business, creating content and managing your web presence.
+Depending on which experts you talk to, you could end up trying to spend an hour or two (or more) per day promoting your business on social media.

-Many business owners lack the time, human resources and financial means to run a full-time marketing department and engage in the kind of content marketing that many marketing experts are prescribing.
-If you are spending half your day checking Twitter, LinkedIn, and Facebook in addition to writing articles for your blog or website, how will you get anything else in your business done?
+Many small business owners simply lack the time, human resources and financial means to run a full-time marketing and content creation department and engage in the kind of content marketing that many marketing experts prescribe.
+If you spent half a day checking Twitter, LinkedIn, and Facebook in addition to researching and writing articles for your website or blog, how would anything else in your business ever get done?

-(Small business owners spend most of their working hours keeping their businesses up and running.
+(Small business owners spend most of their time keeping their businesses up and running.
 Image source: NFIB)

-Small business owners spend most of their working hours trying to keep their businesses up and running.
-On top of this, there’s also sales and marketing.
-After all, businesses need to remain competitive and make sales in order to survive.
+Small businesses spend most of their working hours just keeping their businesses up and running.
+In addition to running a business, there’s sales and marketing.
+After all, businesses need to stay competitive and grow in order to survive.

-- 43% of all businesses surveyed spent six or more hours per week on social media (the other half spent even more time – between 6 and 21+ hours per week).
-This usage of social media was a 66% increase from the previous year, so if the same survey was conducted today, the figures would most likely be higher.
+- Almost half of all businesses surveyed spent at least six hours each week on social media (the rest spent even more time – between 6 and 21+ hours per week).
+This use of social media was a 66% increase from the previous year, so if the same research was conducted today, the numbers would probably be significantly higher.

 - More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.